-If you are 16 or 17 years old, you’ll receive a probationary license after you pass all tests.
+If you are 16 years old or 17 years old, you’ll receive a probationary license after you pass all tests.
 Your license holds the following restrictions:

 - Every passenger must wear a seat belt

 - You can't use any type of telecommunication device while driving unless you are making emergency 911 calls

 - During the first 180 days after getting your license you may not drive with any passengers unless you are also accompanied by a licensed instructor, an individual with a valid Indiana driver’s license who is 25 years or older, or a parent, guardian, or stepparent who is 21 years old or older; you may drive with your child, sibling, or spouse during the hours allowed by law

 - During the first 180 days after getting your license you may not drive between 10 p.m. and 5 a.m.